Phil Coulter: Sideman and producer

 In 2007, Coulter joined with Sharon Browne, one of the originators of the successful Celtic Woman production, to collaborate on formation of a male version of that production called Celtic Thunder.
-A stage production at The Helix in Dublin was released on DVD as Celtic Thunder: The Show, and it went to the top of the Amazon and Billboard Top World Albums chart in 2008.
+A stage production at The Helix in Dublin was released on DVD as Celtic Thunder: The Show.
 Many of the tracks in the show, such as "That's a Woman" and "Heartbreaker", were written by Coulter.
 Coulter resigned from his position in 2011.

-Solo success
+Solo albums

 In 1984, Coulter launched himself as an artist in his own right and began by releasing a solo instrumental album called Classic Tranquility.
 His follow-up, Sea of Tranquility, peaked at No. 46 in the UK Albums Chart, and remained in the chart for fourteen weeks.
 The follow-up album, Phil Coulter's Ireland reached No. 86 in the UK.

 He moved from London back to Ireland, where he established his music publishing company on the grounds of his house in Bray, south of Dublin.
 Coulter's official website notes that he has some 23 platinum records, 39 gold and 52 silver albums.
 He also keeps one of the walls of his office blank, "to remind me that there's still room for a lot more."

 In the 1990s, Coulter's produced work for both Sinéad O'Connor and Boyzone.

 In 2001, he was nominated for a Grammy Award in the "New Age" category for his album Highland Cathedral (2000).
-He continues to be a popular performer in his native country and around the world in places such as The White House and Carnegie Hall.

 On 28 October 2009, Coulter was presented with a BASCA Gold Badge Award in recognition of his unique contribution to music.